 Are you interested in joining the team of one of the nation’s most adventurous performing arts centers?

 Applications will be reviewed until a position is filled.
 Applicants will not be contacted individually to confirm receipt of materials.
 Only applicants under consideration will be contacted.
 No calls or in-person visits, please.
-General inquiries or applications may be sent to [email protected].
+General inquiries may be sent to [email protected].

 BARD COLLEGE HUMAN RESOURCESYear-Round Positions